mayra-cabrera/vim-quick-cheatsheet/README.md

 ### Changing existing lines

 * `rx`- Use it to replace the character at the cursor with `x`
+* `Rx` - Same as before, but this replace more than one character (every typed character deletes an existing one)
 * `ce` - To change until the end of a word (it'll delete the word and change to Insert mode)
 * `c$`- Almost the same as the previous one, but this will delete until the end of the line and then change to Insert mode